 Volume Editors: Sophie Freeman, Geoff Hondroudakis, Maria Kamal, and Brian McKitrick

-All abstracts should be submitted via the form available at our ‘Make a Submission’ page.
+All abstracts should be submitted via email to firstname.lastname@example.org.
 Abstracts must be accompanied by a brief curriculum vitae and biographical note, and should not exceed 350 words.
-Abstracts are to be submitted no later than 1 February 2021.
-Full papers are due 2 April 2021.
+Abstracts are to be submitted no later than 12 February 2021.
+Full papers are due 12 April 2021.
 Please be aware that acceptance of abstracts does not guarantee publication.
 All submissions should be from early career researchers (defined as being within a few years of completing their PhD) or current graduate students undertaking their Masters, PhD, or international equivalent.

 Please send all further questions to email@example.com

 All eligible submissions will be sent for double-blind peer-review.
 Early submission is highly encouraged as the review process will commence on submission.

 Note: Please read the submission guidelines before submitting work.
 Submissions received not in house style will not be accepted and authors will be asked to resubmit their work with the correct formatting before it is sent for review.

 From photographs to viral videos and memes, images pervade digital communication.
 In one